Eugène Peters: Biography

 The influence of Fantastic Realism on his work can be seen in his meticulously painted animals, with their coats fringed with exquisite fur or lace collars, or kitted out with all sorts of strange weaponry, ranging from a lance or spear to a burnt matchstick.
 As well as Towers of Babylon, his works regularly feature Pierrot, Harlequin and other characters from the Commedia dell'arte, as well as imaginary and real cities such as Antwerp and Turnhout.

 While continuing to paint he also later taught himself to cast statues in bronze.
-Although this began as an experiment, it has since become a true passion, and the statues he makes can genuinely be seen as the three-dimensional counterparts of the characters in his paintings.
+Although this began as an experiment, it has since become a passion, and the statues he makes can be seen as the three-dimensional counterparts of the characters in his paintings.

 His work also includes engraving and glass painting.

 He married Anna Carolina Honings on January 25, 1978, and the couple has two daughters.

 Museums

 Museums owning works by Eugène Peters include: